 I first fell in love with Schitt’s Creek last year.
-With three seasons available for streaming, I jumped in and quickly binge-watched to my heart’s content.
+With four seasons available for streaming, I jumped in and quickly binge-watched to my heart’s content.
 In fact, not since Arrested Development or The Office had I fallen in love with a show like I did with Schitt’s Creek.

 The answer to all three of those questions is, of course, a resounding YES.